|

 -

+This course is full.
+Please click the "Add to Waitlist" button.
+Please note: You must be signed in and be a current member (or have a membership in your cart) to access the "Add to Waitlist" button.
 Transform nature into sparkling silver!
-Discover the magic of turning leaves, flowers and found treasures into stunning, fine silver jewelry.
+Discover the magic of turning leaves, flowers and found treasures into stunning fine silver jewelry.
 In this hands-on class, you’ll learn how to capture botanical textures and natural forms using art clay silver — a versatile fine silver clay.
-Create your own one-of-a-kind pendant inspired by the beauty of the world around you.
+Create a one-of-a-kind pendant inspired by the beauty of the world around you.
 No prior experience is needed — just your curiosity and a love of nature.
 Let your creativity take root and blossom into timeless silver pieces you’ll be proud to wear or give as a gift.

 |